buaya91/my-notes/tech-choices.md

 #### Kinesis

-Using kinesis (KPL) does not gives at-least-1 semantic
+Using kinesis (KPL) does not gives at-least-1 semantic, meaning it relies on application to ensure delivery, which is not suitable in many cases.

+### DevOps

+#### Auto-scaling
+EC2 Auto-scale is pretty fast, around 30 secs in ideal case for C4.Large, but it does not tell about how long it's gonna take to
+1. Register your instance to ELB
+2. Application starts

+Also, there's no SLA for speed of scaling out/in